all-agents-challenge/maze-server/README.md

 Gives you represtations of the cells in the Maze in [Turtle](https://www.w3.org/TR/turtle/).

 With the [RDF Browser](https://addons.mozilla.org/en-US/firefox/addon/rdf-browser), you can look around using your (Firefox) browser.

+_The RDF Server was created by @kaefer3000 and can be found here: https://github.com/kaefer3000/2021-02-dagstuhl_